yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 For more information, visit the [Grounding with Bing Search](https://learn.microsoft.com/en-us/azure/ai-services/agents/how-to/tools/bing-grounding){:target="_blank"} documentation.

-### Enable Grounding with Bing Search in the Agent Application
+### Enable Grounding with Bing Search in the Agent App

 1. Open the `main.py`.